gvwilson/sensibleadventures/nardica/nardica.md

 Iffy froze.
 "Honesty?" she asked incredulously.

-The Marine raised her visor.
+The Marine raised their visor.
 Honesty's Third looked at Iffy with clear brown eyes.
-"Hello Iffy," she said.
+"Hello Iffy," they said.

-Iffy gaped at her.
+Iffy gaped at them.
 "How're you doin'?" she was finally able to ask.

-"I'm fine, thank you," Honesty replied politely, her accent and crisp enunciation straight out of a pre-war sim.
+"I'm fine, thank you," Honesty replied politely, their accent and crisp enunciation straight out of a pre-war sim.
 "How are you?"

 "'m aright."
 Iffy's mind spun.
 She had to ask.
-"Did it hurt?" she blurted.
+"Are y'aright?" she blurted.
-"When they put th' machine on you, was it---are y'aright?"
+"I mean, when they put th' machine on you, was it---?"

 "I'm fine, thank you."
 The smile on Honesty's face was as bright and as sharp as the Antarctic sun, and as completely without warmth.
 "They warned me that I might find Corporal Kibbens somewhat stiff at first.
-That is the persona I've been imprinted with," she added brightly.
+That is the persona I've been imprinted with," they added brightly.
 "He served with distinction in the Fourth Augmented Infantry Battalion during the evacuation of Hawai'i, and was decorated posthumously for valor twice during the battle for New Zealand.
 He was an outstanding soldier, and I am proud to be his inductee."

 Iffy took a step forward,
-some part of her thinking that if only she took Honesty by the shoulders and shook her hard enough or held her hand or kissed her she'd snap out of it and be herself again, but before she could make a fool of herself, someone whistled from down the street.
+some part of her thinking that if only she took Honesty by the shoulders and shook them hard enough or held their hand or kissed them she'd snap out of it and be themself again, but before she could make a fool of herself, someone whistled from down the street.
 "Excuse me," Honesty said.
-She closed her visor,
+They closed their visor,
 turned,
 and marched away with long mechanical strides.